 This manual will explain what is expected of you, and what you can expect, during your incarceration in Polk County.
+The manual is posted in each housing unit and available on the kiosk as well.
 The goal of the Sheriff's Office is to protect your safety and constitutional rights while preserving a safe, secure facility.